FouadHellal/DjangoNetSphere/README.md

 - Temperature values above a threshold trigger network commands.

 # Telnet Commands
+**🚨 Important Notice:**

+It's crucial to note that the IP address **192.168.33.161**, referred to as 'HOST,' represents the VLAN 1 interface configured earlier.
+Don't forget to configure your specific IP address to enable Telnet access to your virtual topology.

+🔒 Ensure proper configuration for seamless connectivity!

 - **execute_telnet_commands:**
   - Function in `views.py` responsible for establishing a Telnet connection and executing commands on a network device.